Penumbra Guide

 A parameter change proposal specifies both the old and the new parameters.
 If the current set of parameters at the time the proposal passes are an exact match for the old parameters specified in the proposal, the entire set of parameters is immediately set to the new parameters; otherwise, nothing happens.
 This is to prevent two simultaneous parameter change proposals from overwriting each others’ changes or merging with one another into an undesired state.
 Almost always, the set of old parameters should be the current parameters at the time the proposal is submitted.

-DAO spend proposals submit a transaction plan which may spend funds from the DAO if passed.
+Community Pool spend proposals submit a transaction plan which may spend funds from the Community Pool if passed.

-DAO spend transactions have exclusive capability to use two special actions which are not allowed in directly submitted user transactions: DaoSpend and DaoOutput.
-These actions, respectively, spend funds from the DAO, and mint funds transparently to an output address (unlike regular output actions, which are shielded).
-DAO spend transactions are unable to use regular shielded outputs, spend funds from any source other than the DAO itself, perform swaps, or submit, withdraw, or claim governance proposals.
+Community Pool spend transactions have exclusive capability to use two special actions which are not allowed in directly submitted user transactions: CommunityPoolSpend and CommunityPoolOutput.
+These actions, respectively, spend funds from the Community Pool, and mint funds transparently to an output address (unlike regular output actions, which are shielded).
+Community Pool spend transactions are unable to use regular shielded outputs, spend funds from any source other than the Community Pool itself, perform swaps, or submit, withdraw, or claim governance proposals.

 Submitting A Proposal